 - In a large saucepan over high heat, add 10 cups water and heat until boiling.
-Add 2 tsp salt and green beans, return to boiling.
+Add 2 teaspoon salt and green beans, return to boiling.
 Cook, 6 minutes or until beans are crisp-tender.
 Drain.

 - Meanwhile, in small heavy-bottomed saucepan over medium-heat, add butter and cook, swirling saucepan frequently, 4 minutes or until butter turns deep brown and becomes fragrant, Add almonds, if using, and cook, stirring, about 1 minute or until fragrant.
 Using tongs, transfer beans to the skillet and cook, tossing gently, 1 to 2 minutes or until beans are tender and mixture is evenly combined.
 Season beans to taste with salt and pepper

 In step 1, reduce the boiling time to 3 to 4 minutes.
 Drain beans and quickly transfer to a bowl of ice water.
 When beans are cool, drain and pat dry with paper towels.
 Beans can be refrigerated in an airtight container or bag up to 3 days.
 Remove beans from the refrigerator and let stand until room temperature.
 Continue with steps 2 and 3.